 This is a first edition 1885 set of “Personal Memoirs of U.S. Grant” Volume I & Volume II.
-The piece was published in 1885 by Charles L. Webster & Company New York.
-Each volume shows deluxe leather covers with choice, bold gold stamped lettering and seal.
+The piece was published in 1885-1886 by Charles L. Webster & Company New York.
+Each volume shows green leather covers with choice, bold gold stamped lettering and seal.
 The book is a fascinating read with a rare fold-out of the terms of surrender given to Robert E. Lee.
 Volume I shows an excellent etching of Grant as a young soldier with Volume II having a portrait of the more known image of President U.S. Grant.
 These memoirs were written from the fall of 1884 and completed four days before his death July 23, 1885.
 The set was published by Grant’s friend, Samuel Clemmons (Mark Twain) under the alias of his nephew, Charles L. Webster.
 This is a wonderful excellent quality set and a must own for any Civil War enthusiast.
-Covers show slight wear, but overall a very rare and desirable well preserved set.
+Cover shows some slight wear, but overall a very rare and desirable well preserved set.
 Volume I, after the title page, has what appears to be a hand written note by Grant, possibly etching or print.
 Together these measures 6.5"x9 3/8" and each is 1.75" thick.